 6. When in Doubt, Look to Coupon Sites

-Sites like Groupon, Living Social, and Our Deal can be great sources for cheap or heavily discounted activities.
+If you're moving to a new city, sites like Groupon, Living Social, and Our Deal can be great sources for cheap or heavily discounted activities.
 When you’re tired, stressed, and maybe new to an area, you’re going to want an easy way to find some entertainment.

 For example, when I was trying to find a reasonably priced date-night option, I visited Groupon to look for restaurants.